henrikerola/scaladin/README.md

-Scala-wrappes tries to make easier to use [Vaadin Framework](https://vaadin.com) with Scala programming language.
-For more information about the project and a published add-on: [http://vaadin.com/addon/scala-wrappers](http://vaadin.com/addon/scala-wrappers)
+Scaladin (formerly known as scala-wrappers) tries to make easier to use [Vaadin Framework](https://vaadin.com) with [Scala](http://www.scala-lang.org/) programming language.
+The JAR file and a Maven dependency can be found from the Vaadin Directory: [http://vaadin.com/addon/scala-wrappers](http://vaadin.com/addon/scala-wrappers)

 ## How to use it?